themachinethatgoesping/multibeam-echo-grid-simulator/README.rst

   - jupyterlab
   - ipympl

-If you want to use the exact package versions that this simulation was last tested with, we recommend :ref:`https://github.com/conda-forge/miniforge/releases/tag/23.1.0-1<mambaforge>`
+If you want to use the exact package versions that this simulation was last tested with you could use anaconda

 .. code-block:: python

-  mamba create -n mbes_sim --file package-list.txt
+  conda create -n mbes_sim --file package-list.txt
   #activate the environment
-  mamba activate mbes_sim
+  conda activate mbes_sim

-You can also use pip env
+pip env:

 .. code-block:: python